-The discount rate used to measure the total pension liability was 7.65%.
-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that employer contributions from participating employers will be made at contractually required rates, actuarially determined.
+The discount rate used to measure the total pension liability was 7.60%.
+The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that employer contributions from participating employers will be made at contractually required rates, actuarially determined rates approved by PRSAC taking into consideration the recommendation of the pension plan's actuary.
 Based on those assumptions, the pension plans fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.